juanmaluna21/PI-DataAnalyst/README.md

 ### `Context`

+Telecommunications involve transmitting information through electronic means, such as telephony, TV, radio, and the internet, allowing communication over long distances.
+The internet is a global network of interconnected computers enabling real-time exchange of information, transforming how we work, learn, and entertain ourselves.
+The telecom industry plays a vital role in facilitating international information and enabling continuous communication, even during a pandemic.
+Argentina has [62.12 million](https://www.datosmundial.com/america/argentina/telecomunicacion.php) connections in 2020, placing it at the forefront of telecom development compared to the world average."

+### `The role`

 We took the role of Data Analyst where one of our clients belongs to the telecommunications industry.

 This Argentinian company asked us to carry out a complete study of the sector's behavior, in order to guide them to provide good quality services, identify growth opportunities, and be able to propose customized solutions to their potential clients.